izuutech/spaceinvaders/README.md

 ### Run locally
-If you want to start up this game locally without using the deployed version, clone this repo then run:
+If you want to start up this game locally without using the deployed version, first, fork or clone this repo then run:

 ```bash
 npm install